-Bank of England governor defends rate hike to stop lasting price rises
+Bank of England governor defends rate hike ahead of looming recession

 "The first thing that businesses want to talk to me about is the problems they're having hiring people...
 They're also saying to us, actually they're not finding it difficult to raise prices at the moment.
 Now we think that can't go on."

+However, Attorney General Suella Braverman said interest rates "should have been raised a long time ago".

+In response Mr Bailey said "If you go back two years...given the situation we were facing at that point in the context of Covid, in the context of the labour market, the idea that at that point we would have tightened monetary policy, you know I don't remember there were many people saying that."

-UK inflation - the rate at which prices rise - is currently at 9.4% - the highest level for more than 40 years.
+UK inflation - the rate at which prices rise - is currently at 9.4% which the highest level for more than 40 years.

 But the Bank has warned it could peak at more than 13% and stay at "very elevated levels" throughout much of next year, before eventually returning to the Bank's 2% target the following year.